ignaciomercado4/posadas-reports/README.md

 The app also provides stats about frequent report categories and recent report amounts.

 ---
-Made using Go, Gin, Gorm, SQLite and TailwindCSS
+Made using Go, Gin, Gorm, PostgreSQL and TailwindCSS